eglxiang/ytf/README.md

 Experiments on Youtube Face in the Wild (YFW).

+The idea of Linear Discriminant Analysis (LDA) is minimizing intra-class variance and maximizing inter-class variance, which is general.
+The adaptation of this idea to similarity learning is interesting, such as Discriminative Component Analysis (DCA), Local Fisher Discriminant Analysis (LFDA) and Logistic Discriminant-based Metric Learning (LDML).
+In ICCV 2009, Matthieu Guillaumin, Jakob Verbeek and Cordelia Schmid proposed this LDML approach in the paper titled "Is that you?
+Metric Learning Approaches for Face Identification" which has been cited by hundreds of papers.
+IDML was tested on the Labeled Face in the Wild (LFW) dataset at that time.
+Two year later, another dataset YFW (Youtube Face in the Wild) was built.
+Video-based face recognition benchmark makes the subsequent proposals even closer to a real-world face recognition solution.
+There should be a fair amount of interests to see the performance of LDML on YFW.
+As time goes by, Local Binary Feature (LBP) has been mostly replaced by deep learning features in the current experiments on either LFW or YFW.
+Following the same replacement of feature representation, this repository provides a tutorial to verify the metric learning approach of LDML on YFW.

 Please download the full dataset from http://www.cs.tau.ac.il/~wolf/ytfaces/ and cite the original paper at CVPR'11 if you publish the experiments on that dataset.

 Xiang Xiang (eglxiang@gmail.com), May 2016, MIT license.